 In my forties I assembled my first complex “shrine” to honor fairies.
-In 2012 I unexpectedly rented a tiny studio at Redux, an art coop in Alameda.
-This social enterprise of St Vincent de Paul Thrift Stores offered a back room river of cast-off treasures that I began to upcycle into art and display in the front gallery.
+In 2012 I was unexpectedly invited to co-rent a tiny studio.
+It was part of an art coop in Alameda called Redux.
+A social enterprise of St Vincent de Paul Thrift Stores it offered a back room river of cast-off treasures.
+I began to upcycle these materials into art that got displayed in the front gallery.